rafaqz/DimensionalData.jl/docs/src/object_modification.md

 ::::

 The most common use internally is the arg version on `Dimension`.
-This is _very_ useful in dimension-based algorithmsas a way to transform a dimension wrapper from one object to another:
+This is _very_ useful in dimension-based algorithms as a way to transform a dimension wrapper from one object to another:

 ```@ansi helpers